Build a Strategy to Improve User Adoption

 A proper CRM or ERP change management strategy is one of the most vital parts of the engine driving the success of your software implementation.
 The plan must be thorough, but also flexible.
 The software implementation process can be a long and often unpredictable road, and you should be prepared for the speed bumps and unexpected turns along the way.
 If your change management strategy can’t accommodate for those factors, it will not succeed.

 For help with your upcoming software selection and implementation or advice on building out your own CRM and ERP change management strategy, contact an expert at Datix today!
-A certified partner of Salesforce and Microsoft Dynamics 365 as well as an Epicor Platinum Partner, Datix has comprehensive enterprise software prowess.
-We have 20 years of experience helping countless businesses implement new enterprise software: let us help yours.
+A certified partner of Salesforce and Microsoft Dynamics 365 CRM as well as an Epicor Gold Partner, Datix is a leader in enterprise software consulting.
+We have over 20 years of experience helping countless businesses implement new solutions.
+Let us help your business transform through software.